• 16 min read

 The lotus is a highly regarded water plant known for its large, circular leaves and striking flowers.
 Its petals come in shades of white, various pinks, and occasionally in yellow or pale blue.
 Unlike some water lilies, the lotus flower emerges on a robust stem, rising above the water surface.

-When fully bloomed, a lotus can span 0.20 to 0.30 metres and its leaves may spread up to 0.79 metres, displaying a unique ability to repel water and leads to the 'lotus effect', where water droplets bead and roll off.
+When fully bloomed, a lotus can span 0.20 to 0.30 metres, and its leaves may spread up to 0.79 metres, displaying a unique ability to repel water, which leads to the 'lotus effect', where water droplets bead and roll off.

 In various cultures, the lotus is a powerful symbol of hope, purity, and new beginnings.
 Its growth is deeply symbolic: the lotus starts in muddy water and grows upwards towards the light, eventually blooming above the surface.
 This represents overcoming difficult circumstances and emerging stronger.

-The lotus flowering above the water shows hope and the ability to rise above challenges.
+The lotus, flowering above the water, symbolises hope and the ability to rise above challenges.
 Its ability to grow and bloom in difficult conditions symbolises resilience and the ongoing possibility of transformation and renewal.

 13. Morning Glory (Ipomoea)

-The morning glory is a captivating flower known for its trumpet-shaped blooms and a spectrum of colours, including red, pink, purple, blue, and white, with some often presenting striking bicolour patterns.
-The shape of the flower, resembling a trumpet, adds to its unique charm.
+The morning glory is a captivating flower known for its trumpet-shaped blooms and a spectrum of colours, including red, pink, purple, blue, and white, with many exhibiting striking bicolour patterns.
+The trumpet-shaped flower adds to its unique charm.

 Morning glories, measuring 0.05 to 0.08 metres across, follow a daily cycle of blooming early in the morning and closing by the afternoon, reflecting their name.

 Morning glory flowers symbolise affection and the promise of a new day.
-These flowers, known for their resilience, represent hope in challenging environments like harsh weather and poor soil conditions.
+These flowers, known for their resilience, symbolise hope amid challenging environments such as harsh weather and poor soil conditions.
 Their ability to survive and flourish despite adversity symbolises strength and perseverance.

 The morning glory is also associated with affection due to its entwining vines and the way the flowers embrace the morning sun, symbolising warmth and love.
 This attribute makes the morning glory a representation of overcoming challenges, embodying the essence of a brighter future.